Time correspondent: American voters are plagued by a 'nation of misinformation' - Local News 8

 In the early morning hours of May 2, 2011, Al Qaeda leader Osama bin Laden was killed by US Special Forces during a raid on his compound in Abbottabad, Pakistan.
 A DNA test was conducted, confirming it was bin Laden.
 He was buried at sea.

-But despite fact-checking and verification efforts from a number of sources including Big Tech platforms, Atler argues, it may not be enough to convince some voters in “a nation plagued by misinformation.”
+But despite fact-checking and verification efforts from a number of sources including Big Tech platforms, Alter argues, it may not be enough to convince some voters in “a nation plagued by misinformation.”

-“There’s no way to puncture that because when you present opposing evidence it’s too challenging to their world view, so they kind of end up dismissing it,” Atler said.
+“There’s no way to puncture that because when you present opposing evidence it’s too challenging to their world view, so they kind of end up dismissing it,” Alter said.

 – Marshall Cohen, Tara Subramaniam and Holmes Lybrand contributed to this report